ARM-software/arm-trusted-firmware/docs/porting-guide.md

 The default implementation doesn't do anything, to avoid making assumptions about the way the platform displays its status information.

-This function receives the exception type as its argument.
+For AArch64, this function receives the exception type as its argument.
 Possible values for exceptions types are listed in the [include/common/bl_common.h] header file.
-Note that these constants are not related to any architectural exception code;
-they are just an ARM Trusted Firmware convention.
+Note that these constants are not related to any architectural exception code; they are just an ARM Trusted Firmware convention.

+For AArch32, this function receives the exception mode as its argument.
+Possible values for exception modes are listed in the [include/lib/aarch32/arch.h] header file.

 ### Function : plat_reset_handler()